 Base layers for dry suits

 Because a dry suit is waterproof, you can wear a cozy base layer underneath (a long-sleeved top and long underwear) to stay warm and toasty.
-Although you could make do with a two-piece base layer setup such as Patagonia Capilene bottoms and tops (which I love for cold river camp situations), I recommend a one-piece dry suit liner similar to this Kokatat Habanero for men and the Kokatat Habanero for women.
-They include front and rear flaps so you don’t have to completely disrobe when nature calls and they fit snugly under your dry suit to keep you as warm as possible.
+Although you could make do with a two-piece base layer setup such as Patagonia Capilene bottoms and Capilene tops (which I love for cold river camp situations), I recommend a one-piece dry suit liner similar to this NRS H2Core union suit for men (which has a full zipper for fast relief when needed) and the Kokatat Habanero for women, which has front and rear flaps so you donโ€™t have to completely disrobe when nature calls.

 Wetsuits and neoprene layers

-If it isn’t cold enough for a full dry suit, you might prefer a wet suit, which won’t keep you completely dry but will be warm and dramatically less expensive than a dry suit.
-For cool days, my favorite combination is a light base of NRS Hydroskin top and Hydroskin pants, topped with a paddle jacket and paddle pants.
+If it isnโ€™t cold enough for a full dry suit, you might prefer a wet suit, which wonโ€™t keep you completely dry but will be warm and dramatically less expensive than a dry suit.
+For cool days, my favorite combination is a light base of NRS Hydroskin top and Hydroskin pants (love the high waist on this women’s version), topped with a paddle jacket and paddle pants.
 A full wetsuit is also a great option for kayaking: This sleeveless wetsuit from NRS gives you maximum freedom of movement while keeping your core warm.

 Kayaker holding lime green inflatable kayak